4levels/transparentwindows/README.md

 * support for indicator visibility setting
 * support for terminal windows auto detection and custom opacity

+### Changes
+* Added custom settings page
+* Added simple mode, just for terminals
+* You can now hide the panel indicator

 #### Tested on:
 * 3.9.2
+* If you find any bugs please report them.

 ### How to use:
 * select globar transparency from the menu to set transparency for all new / currently existing windows